hothman/SWAAT/auxiliary_wf/README.md

 ### FTMap input data

 FTMap is a lool ([doi.org/10.1038/nprot.2015.043](doi.org/10.1038/nprot.2015.043) ) used in the Identification of binding hot spots.
 This is the only step that will require a manual processing by the user.
 However, if the gene is not known to bind drugs or small ligands, it won't be necessary to go through this step.
-The user needs to submit the structure to the  [STMap server](http://ftmap.bu.edu/login.php) and then download the ....... output files to a clean location, where you can specify it later with the `ftmap` option.
+The user needs to submit the structure to the  [STMap server](http://ftmap.bu.edu/login.php) and then download the 'hbonded' and the 'nonbonded' raw output output files to a clean location with the **gene symbol as the name for the directory**, The files should be tagged "nonbonded" and "hbonded" strings (e.g. `mage6_hbonded.rawextract` and `mage6_nonbonded.rawextract`) The location of the parent directory, i.e. containing the gene symbol named folders, can then be specified in the `ftmap` option.

 ## Running the workflow